matebitte/QuickInstaller/README.md

 # QuickInstaller
-A set of scripts used to quickly set up an outdated computer.
-Great for maschines that load a shitty, outdated image on a reboot.
+A set of scripts used to quickly set up a computer.
+Great QuickStart for your new laptop.
 If you use it and feel like something is missing, let me know!

 ## Usage